Table of Contents

 It’s standard for customers to expect fast shipping at an affordable price.
 Online brands that offer different shipping options and incentives for their customers (e.g., free shipping by spending a certain amount) can increase their average order value (AOV) and reduce their cart abandonment rate.

-In other words, establishing a flexible shipping strategy that meets customer expectations is a big component of the fulfillment.
+In other words, establishing a flexible shipping strategy that meets customer expectations is a big component of the fulfilment.

-How to create a fulfillment experience customers will remember
+How to create a fulfilment experience customers will remember

-From order accuracy to the type of packaging you use, there are several ways to optimize the fulfillment experience.
-But it often requires a robust fulfillment infrastructure and technology, especially if you want to compete with established brands.
+From order accuracy to the type of packaging you use, there are several ways to optimise the fulfilment experience.
+But it often requires a robust fulfilment infrastructure and technology, especially if you want to compete with established brands.

-To enhance the fulfillment experience, fast-growing online brands turn to 3PLs like ShipBob that provide the fulfillment network, technology, support, and expertise you need.
+To enhance the fulfilment experience, fast-growing online brands turn to 3PLs like ShipBob that provide the fulfilment network, technology, support, and expertise you need.

 ShipBob even integrates directly with the leading ecommerce customer service and helpdesk platform, Gorgias, allowing brands to have seamless customer support and shipping data in one place to streamline any post-purchase order inquiries and actions.